Battle of Edgehill: Opposing forces

 There were some significant differences between the opposing armies, which were to be important to the course of the battle and its outcome.
 Although both armies were composed of very raw soldiers, they had several experienced officers who had previously fought in the Dutch or Swedish armies during the Thirty Years' War.
 Several of them had been recruited to lead English forces which were intended to be sent to Ireland following the Irish Rebellion of 1641.
 Both King and Parliament had bid highly for their services.

 The Royalist cavalry was superior to Parliament's cavalry at this stage of the war.
-Oliver Cromwell, who arrived too late in the day to take part in the battle, later wrote disparagingly to John Hampden, "Your troopers are most of them old decayed servingmen and tapsters; and their [the Royalists] troopers are gentlemen's sons, younger sons and persons of quality...."
+Oliver Cromwell, who possibly arrived late to the battle, later wrote disparagingly to John Hampden, "Your troopers are most of them old decayed servingmen and tapsters; and their [the Royalists] troopers are gentlemen's sons, younger sons and persons of quality...."
 Not only were the Parliamentarian cavalry not so naturally accustomed to mounted action, but they were drilled in the Dutch tactic of firing pistols and carbines from the saddle, whereas under Rupert, the Royalist cavalry would charge sword in hand, relying on shock and weight.

 The Parliamentarian foot soldiers, however, were better equipped than their Royalist counterparts.
 The Royalist pikemen were said to lack armour, and the musketeers lacked swords, making the Royalist infantry more vulnerable in hand-to-hand combat.
 Several hundred of them lacked any sort of weapon apart from clubs or improvised polearms.